marioy47/blog-site/posts/install-postgresql-on-mac-with-brew/index.md

 code --install-extension ckolkman.vscode-postgres
 ```

-Before we get into creating a connection, let me give you the most practical tip about this extension: **User `F5` to execute a query** 😅
+Before we get into creating a connection, let me give you the most practical tip about this extension: **Use `F5` to execute a query** 😅

 ![Visual Studio run a query in PostgreSQL](vs-run-query.png)